bipphilippe/openhab2-compendium/connecting_to_the_z-wave_controler.md

 The Z-wave controller is the masterpiece of the Z-Wave network.

 The Z-Wave bindings relies on it to dialog with the Z-Wave devices.
-Adding it is made from the __Paper UI__.
+Adding it is made from the __HABmin__.

 Working with the Z-Wave devices will be done in __HABmin__.

 ## Adding the Thing

-* From OpenHab welcome screen, choose the __Paper UI__.
+* From OpenHab welcome screen, choose the __HABmin__.
 * Click on Inbox :